sara-nl/clouddocs/index.markdown

 ## Contributing to the documentation

-If you have any comments, please let us know by sending us an e-mail at [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl?subject=HPC%20Cloud%20documentation%20comments).
+If you have any comments, please let us know by sending an e-mail to [helpdesk@surfsara.nl](mailto:helpdesk@surfsara.nl?subject=HPC%20Cloud%20documentation%20comments).
 Alternatively, you are welcome to contribute to this documentation directly.
-For this, you can fork our repository on GitHub and submit a pull request to inform us of your changes.
+You can fork our repository on GitHub and submit a pull request to inform us of your changes.

 Please find our [contribution guidelines](markdown-best-practice) before more information about forking, contributing updates, bug fixes, or other corrections.